 The first Asian referee to officiate a FIFA World Cup final, commanding the pitch with calm authority at the sport's highest level.

-Yuichi Nishimura represents the pinnacle of football refereeing, a figure whose calm demeanor and precise decision-making earned him the ultimate assignment: the 2014 World Cup final.
-Hailing from Japan, a nation with a deep respect for discipline and procedure, Nishimura brought a studious, almost serene control to matches known for their high tension.
-His path to the top was methodical, overseeing critical matches in the J-League, AFC Champions League, and Olympic tournaments before his World Cup debut in 2010.
-While his 2014 final appointment was a landmark moment for Asian football, it was not without its critics—a reminder of the intense, split-second scrutiny all modern referees face.
-Beyond the whistle, Nishimura is an educator, shaping the next generation of officials and advocating for the professionalization of refereeing in Japan.
-His career stands as a testament to the idea that the best referees are often the ones you notice the least, until history calls their name.
+Yuichi Nishimura refereed the 2014 World Cup final.
+Born in 1972 in Japan, he brought a studious, calm control to high-tension matches.
+His path to the top included overseeing critical matches in the J-League, AFC Champions League, and Olympic tournaments.
+He made his World Cup debut in 2010.
+His 2014 final appointment was a landmark moment for Asian football, though it drew criticism under intense scrutiny.
+Beyond the whistle, Nishimura became an educator, shaping the next generation of officials and advocating for the professionalization of refereeing in Japan.

 1965–1980